 Music & Your Brain

-We all listen to music, except those who are so boring won’t listen to any music or will just listen to ‘all kinds of music’.
+We all listen to music, except those who are so boring won’t listen to any music, or will say they listen to ‘all kinds of music’.
 Different genres of music shape who we are and how we react to the world around us.
-We of course, if we have a personality and don’t have to rely on just identity to fit in, listen to different kinds of genres, so we can be very complicated, but for this list I require that you listen to a certain genre of music for four hours or more a week.
+We, of course, if we have a personality and don’t have to rely on just identity to fit in, listen to different kinds of genres so that we can be very complicated.
+Still, for this list, it’s about the genre of music you listen to the most, such as four hours or more a week.
 Anything under that is just dabbling.

 When our mind reacts to music, different parts of the brain light up.
-For instance, when we listen to electronic dance music, our creative side remains black while our social parts light up bright.
+For instance, when we listen to electronic dance music, our creative side remains dormant, while our social aspects light up brightly.

-After several years of study here at the David Everett Fisher Cracked Pot Meditations Research Labs in the Southwest Hills of Portland, Oregon, this is our results.
+After several years of study at the David Everett Fisher Cracked Pot Meditations Research Labs in the Southwest Hills of Portland, Oregon, and our sister facility in Providence, RI, these are our results.

-Blues: confident, calm, at ease, but close minded, argumentative, picky when it comes to socializing.
-Blues fans dance when things aren’t danceable, love a loud abrasive guitar solo and terrible singing.
-Blues fans are traditionalists, conservative and narrow minded to progressive values.
+Blues: confident, calm, at ease, but close-minded, argumentative, and picky when it comes to socializing.
+Blues fans dance when things aren’t danceable, love a loud, abrasive guitar solo, and terrible singing.
+Blues fans are often perceived as traditional, conservative, and narrow-minded, particularly in comparison to more progressive-minded people.

-Jazz: extremely creative, introspective and open minded.
+Jazz: extremely creative, introspective, and open-minded.
 Jazz fans can’t stand ‘normal’ music.
 Bored easily and always in search of something new.
-Jazz fans tend to be stickler to the progression of things instead of a traditionalist or progressive.
+Jazz fans tend to be sticklers for tradition, but rather than be traditionalists or progressives, they want the backbone of tradition just to be destroyed.
 Jazz fans are annoyed at everything you like and will roll their eyes at anything you say you enjoy.
 Snobs.

 Classical: Old.
-Usually introverts that prefer a lot of lone time with a cat or thirty.
-Likes to watch other people without the people knowing they are being watched.
-Always flirting with complete insanity.
+Usually introverts who prefer a lot of alone time with a cat or thirty.
+Likes to watch other people without the people knowing they are being watched and constantly flirting with complete insanity.
+If the classical fan is younger, they will likely use older technologies, such as a landline or a typewriter, instead of a cell phone or computer.

 Rap: Angry, passionate from being marginalized or passionate from marginalizing the marginalized.
 Angry for not having enough or angry for having enough too easily.
-Either over privileged or under privileged.
+Either overprivileged or underprivileged.
 Never a balanced person.
-Always not happy where they are, who they are with or who isn’t them.
+Always not happy where they are, who they are with, or who isn’t with them.
+A lot of white people who listen to rap are from privileged families, and either feel guilty about that, or on the other extreme, don’t know what rap is all about and are downright racist.

 Opera: Just so tired.
 Can’t wait to sleep forever.